inspr/core-legacy/docs/minikube.md

 The new value should be the `dockerhub_url/<image_name>:tag`, just like it was typed in the docker push the steps above.
 ### Deploying dApps

-Run the following commands to deploy dapps into your minikube cluster.
+Run the following commands to deploy dApps into your minikube cluster.

 ```bash
 $ echo '